 - the level of authenticity and distinctiveness displayed in the composer’s artistic voice;

-- the composer’s ability to work successfully within the complex format of chamber music for large forces (i.e. up to 16 musicians); and
+- the composer’s ability to work successfully within the complex format of orchestral music (i.e. up to 60 musicians); and

 Technical Merit (20 points)

-The Jury will evaluate whether the qualified submission offers a topical and original fit to the objectives of the Azrieli Music Prizes based on the approved guidelines of what can constitute Jewish music.
+The Jury will evaluate whether the qualified submission offers a topical and original fit to the objectives of the Azrieli Music Prizes based on the approved guidelines of what constitutes Jewish music.